Shias killed in Gilgit sectarian attack

 Correspondents say that while Shia-majority Gilgit is a popular tourist destination for wealthy Pakistanis and expatriates, it has suffered from increased sectarian tensions in recent months.
 The area neighbours the Swat valley, a former Taliban stronghold.

-Gigit city is the capital of Pakistan's far northern Gilgit-Baltistan region, and is seen as a gateway to the Karakoram and Himalayan mountain ranges.
+Gigit city is the capital of Pakistani-administered Gilgit-Baltistan region, and is seen as a gateway to the Karakoram and Himalayan mountain ranges.

 Shias and other minority communities say those behind the violence - such as the banned Sunni militant organisation Lashkar-e-Jhangvi - are rarely caught or punished.